When you trust your health to a doctor or any other healthcare provider, you should expect a minimum level of care.

 Did the Patient Suffer an Injury?

-The question of whether the plaintiff suffered an injury may seem pretty straightforward in every medical malpractice claim, but it may not always be that way.
+Whether the plaintiff suffered an injury may seem straightforward in every medical malpractice claim, but it may not always be that way.

-In some cases, the plaintiff may be suffering continuous pain or emotional harm from the medical error, but it does not always show up in a test.
+The plaintiff may sometimes suffer continuous pain or emotional harm from the medical error, but it does not always appear in a test.

-You can always count on an insurance company to dispute a patient’s injury if they have the ability to do so.
+You can always count on an insurance company to dispute a patient’s injury if they can do so.

 Did the Medical Error Cause the Patient’s Injury?